vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 In the same way that a collateral search is initiated to attempt to top-up a trader's margin account if it drops below the _collateral search level_, the system must also attempt to top up the bond account if its balance drops below the size of the LP's commitment.

 This should happen every time the network is performing a margin calculation and search.
 The system should prioritise topping up the margin account first, and then the bond account, if there are insufficient funds to do both.

+If, at the end of an epoch (and before any LP rewards and penalties were applied), the LPs bond account isn't topped up to the level of their commitment then, update the ELS as per [Calculating liquidity provider equity-like share section in 0042-LIQF](./0042-LIQF-setting_fees_and_rewarding_lps.md).

 ## What data do we keep relating to liquidity provision?

 1. List of all liquidity providers and their commitment sizes and their “equity-like share” for each market [see 0042-setting-fees-and-rewarding-lps](./0042-LIQF-setting_fees_and_rewarding_lps.md)
-1. Liquidity provision orders (probably need to be indexed somewhere in addition to the order book)
 1. New account per market holding all committed liquidity provider bonds
 1. Actual amount of liquidity supplied (can be calculated from order book, [see 0034-prob-weighted-liquidity-measure](./0034-PROB-prob_weighted_liquidity_measure.ipynb))
 1. Each liquidity provider's actual bond amount (i.e. the balance of their bond account)

 ## APIs